RoverPlatform/rover-ios/README.md

 ### Controlling The Prompt

-Often you will want more control over when your users receive location permission prompt.
-For exmaple, you may wish to display a screen first explaining to your user all the benefits of allowing your app to track their location.
+Often you will want more control over when your users are presented with the location permission prompt.
+For example, you may wish to display a screen explaining all the benefits of allowing your app to track their location.
 In this case you can delay the `startMonitoring` call until you are ready for the prompt to be displayed.

 You can also call the `requestAlwaysAuthorization` method yourself.
 If the user has given permission prior to the `Rover.startMonitoring` call the prompt will not be displayed again.